mikeyjwilliams/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website is built more for certain sizes, while a responsive is more for all sizes. you have slightly less control in responsive because you do not know what screen size they are on but you are making it more for every experience instead of specific experiences.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first is a design point to design small and minimal and grow your design up to larger screen sizes. doing so you add additonal styling or content or extra flair to the larger screen and generally keep it minimal for the smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+this gives you a base font size of 10px so it is easier to do the math for your rem font sizes later say you want 16px it would then be 1.6rem.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing allows you shortcuts, reusable code, and reduces the styles you have to write. it also helps keep the stylesheet to follow the hierarchy of the html markup to make it more readable.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept so far is mixins due to their power and flexability, and what gives me the most trouble are media queries due the nature you have multiple options where to place them and I prefer someone telling me where they belong in the code base then me thinking up the space as of right now.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.